of graduate employers say relevant experience is essential to getting a job with them

 - Hiflow (France)

 We have been working with professionals from various industry sectors to get a comprehensive understanding of how to start our own businesses.
-On the trip to Dubai, we got to attend a conference on entrepreneurship, and have had a number of guest speakers giving lectures and inspiring testimonials.
+We got to attend a conference on entrepreneurship, and have had a number of guest speakers giving lectures and inspiring testimonials.

 The example roles and salaries below are intended as a guide only.